Optional Practical Training (OPT)

 - Prepare all materials for OPT Application (see OPT Application Materials tab).
 Complete the OPT Request Form.

-- Contact ISSO to make a one-hour appointment with Dean Caitlin or Nathan to review your application.
+- Contact ISSO to make a one-hour appointment with Dean Caitlin or Claire to review your application.
 Bring all materials, including the OPT Request Form, to your appointment.

 - ISSO will issue you a new I-20 with an OPT recommendation, and will make copies of your application for our records and yours.

 - Mail your application to USCIS within 30 days of your appointment.
 We recommend using a shipping method with tracking!
 Please note - all applications must be mailed from within the United States.

 Assemble the following, and attach on left-hand side in this order.
 See USCIS I-765 Instructions for more details.